-- R24.
-BUMPERS must be constructed as follows (see Figure 9-6): - A. be backed by 3⁄4 in. (nominal) thick (~19mm) by 5 in. ± 1⁄2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
+- \BUMPER construction.
+BUMPERS must be constructed as follows (see Figure 9-7): R408 - A. be backed by 34 in. thick (nominal, ~19mm) by 5 in. ± 1/2 in. (~127 mm ± 12.7 mm) tall plywood, Oriented Strand Board (OSB) or solid wood (with the exception of balsa).
 Small clearance pockets and/or access holes in the wood backing are permitted, as long as they do not significantly affect the structural integrity of the BUMPER.

-34" Plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
-Other engineered woods such as Fiberboard or Particle Board are not likely to survive the rigors of FIRST Robotics Competition gameplay and thus not permitted in R24-A.
+34 in. plywood and OSB refer to items sold by VENDORS as that material and thickness, teams may not fabricate their own plywood or OSB.
+Other engineered woods such as Fiberboard or Particle Board are not likely to survive the rigors of FIRST Robotics Competition gameplay and thus not permitted per A.

-Note: $\frac{3}{4}$ " plywood is now often marked according to the actual dimension ($\frac{23}{32}$ ") not the nominal size.
-Plywood sold as $\frac{23}{32}$ " meets the requirements of R24-A.
+Note: 3/4 in. plywood is often marked according to the actual dimension (23/32") not the nominal size.
+Plywood sold as $^{23}/{32}$ " meets the requirements of A.

-B. hard BUMPER parts allowed per R24-A, -E, -F, and -G must not extend more than 1 in. (~25 mm) beyond the FRAME PERIMETER (measured as shown in Figure 9-4).
+B. hard BUMPER parts allowed per A, E, F, and G must not extend more than 1 in. (~25 mm) beyond the FRAME PERIMETER (measured as shown in Figure 9-5).

-Figure 9-4 Hard Parts of BUMPER Corners
+Figure 9-5 Hard parts of BUMPER corners

-C. use a stacked pair of approximately 21⁄2 in. (nominal, ~63mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 9-6).
-All pool noodles used in a BUMPER set (e.g. Red set of BUMPERS) may not be modified (with the exception of cutting to length or cutting to facilitate mating pool noodles at the corners as required by R25) or deformed and must be the same diameter, cross-section, and density (e.g. all round hollow or all hex solid).
-Cushion material may extend up to 21⁄2 in. (~63 mm) beyond the end of the plywood (see Figure 9-7).
-To assist in applying the fabric covering, soft fasteners may be used to attach the pool noodles to the wood backing, so long as the cross section in Figure 9-6 is not significantly altered (e.g. tape compressing the pool noodles).
+C. use a stacked pair of approximately 21⁄2 in. (nominal, ~63mm) round, petal, or hex "pool noodles" (solid or hollow) as the BUMPER cushion material (see Figure 9-7).
+All pool noodles used in a BUMPER set (e.g. red set of BUMPERS) may not be modified (with the exception of cutting to length or cutting to facilitate mating pool noodles at the corners as required by R409) or deformed and must be the same diameter, cross section, and density (e.g. all round hollow or all hex solid).
+Cushion material may extend up to 21⁄2 in. (~63 mm) beyond the end of the plywood (see Figure 9-8).
+To assist in applying the fabric covering, soft fasteners may be used to attach the pool noodles to the wood backing, so long as the cross section in Figure 9-7 is not significantly altered (e.g. tape compressing the pool noodles).